 RPA is simple, but you’ll still need certain expertise

 While the implementation of RPA is fast compared to other I.T. system installations or upgrades, there’s still significant planning required, as well as change management and technical expertise that you’ll likely need to bring on board to both kick-start and maintain an RPA project.

 Many of our clients have embarked on their RPA journey with the specialist talent we’ve delivered, and there are some stand-out learnings:

 Far from just an I.T. or Operations issue, applying RPA is a huge transitional process for any company and buy-in from top to bottom is essential

 Internal communication on its benefits is vital, as there’ll be inevitable reassigned duties and possible headcount cuts or new skill set requirements in the workforce

 It’s important to select the right processes to automate, and then make sure that those chosen processes are accurate.
 Problems in the original process will render the automated one useless.

 Don’t presume that once a process is automated, the employees who previously did it are redundant.
 20% of processes are not routine and others may evolve, so will need managing.

 Rather than robots replacing humans, RPA and AI will open up new types of positions where new skill sets, either recruited or trained, will be needed.

-If you’re about to embark on or have recently begun an RPA project, please get in touch to discuss how our specialist solutions can add value.Posted over 2 years ago
+If you’re about to embark on or have recently begun an RPA project, please get in touch to discuss how our specialist solutions can add value.Posted almost 3 years ago